 Photo by: Robert Benson Photography

 The New York Botanical Garden (NYBG) favorite holiday tradition is back!
-For the past 27 years, the holiday train show is a must see for Christmas in NYC.
+For the past 28 years, the holiday train show is a must see for Christmas in NYC.
 Check out how enchanting model trains zip through an amazing display of more than 175 New York landmarks, each recreated with natural materials.
-This year, for Christmas in NYC 2018, the exhibition showcases Lower Manhattan – the birth place of New York City – featuring the Statue of Liberty, Ellis Island and Iconic Skyscrapers.
-The highlight and debut this year will be the One World Trade Center and the historic Battery Maritime Building along with two vintage ferry boats.

 Note: *Advance reservations are highly recommended as tickets do sell out.
 Book your tickets here through Get Your Guide.